“It’s a crapshoot. You never know what’s going to stick!” – George, past attendee and speed dating match

 DO YOU have a speed dating match SUCCESS story? share yours Now.

 *Names have been changed to protect the couple’s privacy.
+Testimonials have been lightly edited for clarity.

 Speed dating match testimonials are honest and genuine.
 However, they don’t guarantee similar match results.